Submitting Jobs

 --gres

-flag. - Request at least two CPUs for each GPU requested, using
+flag. - Request multiple CPU cores for each GPU requested, using

 --cpus-per-task

-, in which case you should generally use the ratios in the table below). - You can request multiple GPUs with syntax like this (in this case for two GPUs):
+, based on the GPU type, using the ratios given in the table below. - You can request multiple GPUs with syntax like this (in this case for two GPUs):

 --gres=gpu:2

-. - You can request a particular type of GPU with syntax like this (in this case requesting two TITAN RTX GPUs):
+. - You can request a particular type of GPU with syntax like this (in this case requesting two A5000 RTX GPUs):

 savio3_gpu